PSBicep/PSBicep/Docs/Help/New-BicepParameterFile.md

 ```

 ### -AsHashtable
-The -AsHashtable prints all output as a hashtable instead of writing it to a file.
+The -AsHashtable switch prints all output as a hashtable instead of writing it to a file.

 ```yaml
 Type: SwitchParameter